 - Stapled haemorrhoidopexy for the treatment of haemorrhoids.
 National Institute for Health and Care Excellence (NICE), September 2007. www.nice.org.uk

-- Colorectal conditions.
-American Society of Colon and Rectal Surgeons. www.fascrs.org, accessed 31 May 2013
+- Hemorrhoids.
+American Society of Colon and Rectal Surgeons. www.fascrs.org, accessed 6 May 2015

 We’d love to know what you think about what you’ve just been reading and looking at – we’ll use it to improve our information.
 If you’d like to give us some feedback, our short form below will take just a few minutes to complete.
 And if there's a question you want to ask that hasn't been answered here, please submit it to us.
 Although we can't respond to specific questions directly, we’ll aim to include the answer to it when we next review this topic.

-Reviewed by Polly Kerr, Bupa Health Information, June 2013.
+Reviewed by Hemali Bedi, Bupa Health Content Team, June 2015.

 About our health information